 BAKE for 35 to 40 minutes.

-After it’s baked, carefully remove the foil cover, and continue to bake uncovered for an additional 5 to 8 minutes, until the cheese is completely melted and it’s bubbling around the edges.
+After it’s baked, carefully remove the foil cover, and continue to bake uncovered for an additional 5 to 8 minutes, until the cheese is completely melted on top, and it’s bubbling around the edges.

 Remove from oven.
 Let it sit, and rest for 5 minutes before cutting.
 Then cut into pieces and serve!